Home computer: PCs at home

 In early 1984, market colossus IBM produced the PCjr as a PC/DOS-compatible machine aimed squarely at the home user.
 It proved a spectacular failure because IBM deliberately limited its capabilities and expansion possibilities in order to avoid cannibalizing sales of the profitable PC.
 IBM management believed that if they made the PCjr too powerful, too many buyers would prefer it over the bigger, more expensive PC.
 Poor reviews in the computer press and poor sales doomed the PCjr.

 Tandy Corporation capitalized on IBM's blunder with its PCjr-compatible Tandy 1000 in November.
 Like the PCjr, it was pitched as a home, education, and small-business computer, featuring joystick ports, better sound and graphics (same as the PCjr but with enhancements), combined with near-PC/DOS compatibility (unlike Tandy's earlier Tandy 2000).
 The improved Tandy 1000 video hardware became a standard of its own, known as Tandy Graphics Adapter or TGA.
 Later, Tandy produced Tandy 1000 variants in form factors and price-points even more suited to the home computer market, comprised particularly by the Tandy 1000 EX and HX models (later supplanted by the 1000 RL), which came in cases resembling the original Apple IIs (CPU, keyboard, expansion slots, and power supply in a slimline cabinet) but also included floppy disk drives.
 The proprietary Deskmate productivity suite came bundled with the Tandy 1000s.
 Deskmate was suited to use by computer novices with its point-and-click (though not graphical) user interface.
 From the launch of the Tandy 1000 series, their manufacture were price-competitive because of Tandy's use of high-density ASIC chip technology, which allowed their engineers to integrate many hardware features into the motherboard (obviating the need for circuit cards in expansion slots as with other brands of PC).
-Tandy never transferred its manufacturing operation to Asia; all Tandy desktop computers were built in the USA (this was not true of the laptop and pocket computers, nor peripherals).
+Tandy never transferred its manufacturing operation to Asia; all Tandy desktop computers were built in the USA (this was not true of the laptop and pocket computers, nor of peripherals).

 In 1985, the Epson corporation, a popular and respected producer of inexpensive dot-matrix printers and business computers (the QX-10 and QX-16), introduced its low-cost Epson Equity PC.
 Its designers took minor shortcuts, such as few expansion slots and a lack of a socket for an 8087 math chip, but Epson did bundle some utility programs that offered decent turnkey functionality for novice users.
 While not a high performer, the Equity was a reliable and compatible design for half the price of a similarly configured IBM PC.
-Epson often promoted sales by bundling one of their printers with it at cost.
+Epson often promoted sales by bundling one of its printers with it at cost.
 The Equity I sold well enough to warrant the furtherance of the Equity line with the follow-on Equity II and Equity III.